MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-servicing-support.md

 ---
 # Support Timeline for Microsoft R Server & Machine Learning Server

-Machine Learning Server (previously called Microsoft R Server) is released several times per year.
-Each updated version is supported for two (2) years from its general availability (GA) release date.
-Furthermore, customers also receive critical updates for the first year from general availability (GA) of each release as shown in the diagram.
+Machine Learning Server (previously called Microsoft R Server) is supported for two (2) years from its general availability (GA) release date.
+Customers receive critical updates for the first year from general availability (GA) of each release as shown in the diagram.

-This support policy allows us to deliver innovation to customers at a rapid rate while providing flexibility for customers to adopt the innovation at their pace.
+At the end of a version’s life cycle, the software is removed from the Microsoft download sites and obsolete feature documentation is [archived](TODO).

 TODO - UPDATE GRAPH
 ![Support timeline for Machine Learning Server & Microsoft R Server](./media/resources-servicing-support/rserver-servicing-support.png)
 <br>_Figure 1.
 Example of servicing support_